What We Do

 Institutional Scope

-Ministries, regulators, oversight bodies, independent commissions, public-interest institutions, and selected regulated entities operating AI-enabled systems with public or systemic impact.
+Ministries, regulators, oversight bodies, independent commissions, public-interest institutions, professional bodies, and selected regulated entities operating AI-enabled systems with public, legal, administrative, or systemic impact.

 Digital Governance and Public Sector Innovation